evanliomain/sublime-ExpandGroup/README.md

 So if you are a full-keyboard coder or a mouse lover, this plugin got you covered.

+Warning, the <kbd>Alt+up</kbd> and <kbd>Alt+down</kbd> may be in conflict with another plugin, such as "Emmet".
+Please set this keybinding into the "Key Bindings - User" file.

 What it does
 -----